For a row LayoutMorph, the major axis is x, and the minor axis is y. For a column LayoutMorph, the major axis is y, and the minor axis is x.

 Figure 2.6: Center alignment

-To change the minor axis alignment, send to each submorph the message #offAxisEdgeWeight: with a floating-point argument.
+To change the minor axis alignment, send the message #offAxisEdgeWeight: to each submorph with a floating-point argument.
 It takes the same argument values as the #axisEdgeWeight: message.
 Again, this message must be sent to each submorph, not to the LayoutMorph:

 layout submorphsDo: [:submorph | submorph layoutSpec offAxisEdgeWeight: 0]